 If you’re like most people, the only good part about tax season is when it’s finally over — especially if you end up with a refund.
-But before you make plans to burn through that check as soon as it hits your bank account, consider our 90/10 rule.
+But before you make plans to burn through that check as soon as it hits your bank account, consider the 90/10 rule.

 This handy guideline recommends using 10% of a windfall however you want — a spontaneous weekend getaway, a new spring wardrobe, a bottomless brunch (or five) — completely guilt-free.